msaf9/student-attendance-management-system/README.md

 <h1> Student Attendance Management System Database </h1>

-A relational database to maintain university student records.
+This repository consists of queries related to a relational database to maintain university student records, which have various tables storing different information affiliated with students.

 <h2>Table of contents</h2>